TYPO3-Documentation/TYPO3CMS-Snippets/Documentation/2017/Index.rst

 or whatever.

 *Related hint:*
-Added TypoScript from 3rd party extensions using :php:`\TYPO3\CMS\Core\Utility\ExtensionManagementUtility::addTypoScript()` doesn't works.
+Adding TypoScript from 3rd party extensions using :php:`\TYPO3\CMS\Core\Utility\ExtensionManagementUtility::addTypoScript()` doesn't work.
 In such case add the TypoScript of other extensions directly to your TypoScript files instead.

 Tips